How to Start Your Own LLC in Illinois - Complete Guide

 Chicago Business Line: 312-793-3380

-An Employer Identification Number (EIN) is issued by the IRS and is used to identify your LLC for tax purposes.
-An EIN is required if your LLC has more than one member, hires employees, or opens a business bank account.
+The IRS issues you with an Employer Number (EIN) that is used to define your LLC in taxation.
+You need to have an EIN in case your LLC has more than one member, employees are employed, or you have a business bank account.

-Depending on your business type and location, you may need federal, state, or local licenses and permits.
-At the federal level, some industries require permits from agencies such as OSHA.
-At the state level, businesses selling taxable goods or services must obtain an Illinois sales tax license through MyTax Illinois.
+Depending on the nature of your business and a place you are located, you might require federal, state, or local licenses and permits.
+The federal government has certain permits on industries by other agencies like OSHA.
+On the state level, the business selling taxable goods or services is required to get an Illinois sales tax license via MyTax Illinois.

-Failing to obtain the correct licenses can result in fines or penalties, so it's important to verify requirements with state and local authorities or consult a business attorney.
+The inability to receive the appropriate licenses may lead to fines or penalties, and that is why it is crucial to check the requirements with state and local authorities or address a business attorney.

 8. Determine Your Tax Status

-By default, Illinois LLCs are taxed as pass-through entities, meaning the LLC itself does not pay income tax.
-Instead, profits and losses pass through to the owners' personal tax returns.
+The Illinois LLCs are taxed by default as a pass-through entity, this is, the LLC does not pay income tax.
+Profits and losses are instead transferred on to the personal tax returns of the owners.

-Single-member LLCs are taxed like sole proprietorships, with income reported on Schedule C and subject to self-employment taxes.
-Multi-member LLCs are taxed as partnerships by default and must file Form 1065, with each member reporting their share of income.
+Single-member LLCs are taxed as sole proprietorships, with the income stated on 10-K form Schedule C and paid taxable as self-employment.
+Multi-member LLCs are in default taxable partnerships and are required to file Form 1065, where they are required to report their portion of income.

-Illinois also imposes a Personal Property Replacement Tax, state income tax, sales tax, and employment taxes, depending on business activities.
+Illinois also levies a Personal Property Replacement Tax, state income tax, sales tax as well as employment taxes according to the business operations.

 Illinois LLC FAQs